andreimoment/tangomanual/index.md

 Please let us know if you recognize the work of any other tango professional in the content of this curriculum so that they can be acknowledged.

 The concept of peer-to-peer learning has been developed at Oxygen Tango with the help and support of Alex Bartos, [Andrei Andreev](http://andreimoment.com), and Thomas Fischer.
 The manual project is currently maintained and edited by Mitra Martin.
-You can [support her work here](https://www.patreon.com/mitramartin).

 ## Your own personal tango manual